A method to derive material-specific spin-bath model descriptions of materials displaying prevalent spin physics: Examples

 \subsection{Molecular Chromium bromide}

 An interesting testbed for our spin mapping approach, is the class of 2D magnetic materials, which have recently been discovered experimentally\cite{Gong2017,Huang2017}--seemingly in contradiction to the Mermin-Wagner theorem.
 A common approach to study 2D magnetic materials from first principles is to perform a so-called ``DFT+U'' calculation, followed by a Wannierization and the extraction of a \emph{classical} Heisenberg-like spin model from the resulting tight-binding description of the material (cf.\ \cite{Esteras2023} for a recent study on Chromium tri-halides).
 The spin mapping proposed in this work represents an alternative for extracting the effective spin model.
-The key difference to the aforementioned workflow to extract effective spin models using DFT is: 1) A correlated quantum-chemistry (wave-function) approach is used.
-2) The Hamiltonian resulting from the Schrieffer-Wolff transformation is still a quantum mechanical Hamiltonian, i.e., the classical limit is not implied by the spin mapping approach.
+The key difference to the aforementioned workflow to extract effective spin models using DFT is: 1) A correlated quantum-chemistry (wave-function) approach is used to determine a basis set featuring spin-like orbitals.
+2) The Schrieffer--Wolff transformation starts from full description not relying on the approximate multi-reference method used to determine the spin-like orbitals.
+3) The Hamiltonian resulting from the Schrieffer-Wolff transformation is still a quantum mechanical Hamiltonian, i.e., the classical limit is not implied by the spin mapping approach.

 Let us point out that we neither claim that a full quantum mechanical treatment of the effective spin model is required for getting an accurate spin model for (ferromagnetic) transition-metal tri-halides, nor that a correlated method is required for the electronic-structure calculation (however, standard DFT, without ``+U'', is not sufficient to capture the localized Chromium $d$-orbitals).
 We would also like to note that the main purpose of the multi reference calculation is the determination of the spin orbitals, i.e.\ the single particle basis.
 We can use hints from multi reference methods to restrict the application of the Schrieffer-Wolff transformation to a subset of all orbitals, but this step is not essential.

 As a minimal model for the $\mathrm{Cr}\mathrm{Br}_3$ solid, we consider a minimal cluster, comprised of a single Chromium atom, cut out from the periodic structure, together with an octahedron of six Bromide atoms coordinating the transition metal.
 To study the spin mapping approach for inter-Chromium couplings larger clusters must be considered, which is beyond the scope of the present work.
 As a first step towards studying chromium bromide $\mathrm{Cr}\mathrm{Br}_3$ we hence study a $\mathrm{Cr}\mathrm{Br}_6^{3-}$ cluster to test the applicability of our approach.